 At the end of last school year, I did a lot of soul-searching.
-In the midst of finalizing where I was going to teach beginning this year, I found myself reevaluating many of the core values that I hold as a teacher.
+In the midst of finalizing where I was going to teach beginning this year, I found myself reevaluating many of the core values that I held as a teacher.
 A huge dilemma for me was reflecting how I address identity and representation in my classroom.
 Race and ethnicity were of specific interest.
-I thought about this frequently, but it wasn’t something that I gave focused attention to over the previous ten years of my career.
+Thanks to Claude M. Steele, so was stereotype threat.
+I thought about al this frequently, but it wasn’t something that I gave focused attention to over the previous ten years of my career.

 Over this time, I’ve learned a lot.
 I’ve realized that as a white male, I have inherit privileges in our society.
 Privileges that almost all of my students know nothing about.
 Although my ignorance prevented me from openly accepting this earlier in my teaching career, I now see that I must do my best to understand my whitenes in order to best serve my students and school community.
 It’s not enough to simply ignore race and try to teach above it, like I’ve done in the past.
 I cannot assume that my lessons and the mathematics I teach need not address the racism that my students face every day.

 I’ve read works by Jose Vilson, Monique Morris, Claude Steele, Robert Moses, and Stuart Buck.
 After sparking conversations colleagues, I’ve absorbed a great deal from those who are addressing race and equity far better than I. I’ve attended workshops where I’ve publicly confronted my own biases.
 I’ve made myself vulnerable by opening dialogue with my students about their take on things.
 I’m learning directly from them.

 This brings me to the Mathematicians Beyond White Dudes initiative that I started this year with my students.